FOREX-Euro hovers near 2-year lows as Spanish worries unabated

 By Antoni Slodkowski

-TOKYO, July 25 (Reuters) - The euro hovered near two-year lows on Wednesday in Asia as investors gave it and risk currencies a wide berth after a sell-off in global stocks amid mounting fears that debt-ridden Spain will need a bailout.
+TOKYO, July 25 (Reuters) - The euro was stuck near two-year lows on Wednesday in Asia as investors gave it and risk currencies a wide berth after a sell-off in global stocks amid mounting fears debt-ridden Spain might need a bailout.

-Spiking Spanish borrowing costs are fuelling fears for the region’s stability, and European Union officials said Greece had little hope of meeting the terms of its bailout.
+Rising Spanish borrowing costs are fuelling fears for the region’s stability and European Union officials said Greece had little hope of meeting the terms of its bailout.

 “Borrowing costs in Spain have already reached unsustainable levels and the price action in the euro suggests that investors believe it should only be a matter of time before there is a need for a sovereign bailout,” said Kathy Lien, managing director of FX strategy for BK Asset Management.